-Most modern browsers support XHTML, including Firefox, Chrome, Safari, Opera, and Internet Explorer (since IE 9).
+Most browsers currently support XHTML, including Firefox, Chrome, Safari, Opera, and Internet Explorer (since IE 9).
 (Internet Explorer 8 and older browsers instead show a download dialog box for unknown file types when they see an XHTML document with the correct XHTML MIME type.)

 Differences from HTML